benjaminheng/knowledge-base/content/travel-krabi-thailand.md

 ---
-title: Climbing in Krabi, Thailand
+title: Travel to Krabi, Thailand
 toc: true
 category: travel
 ---

+This post is focused on climbing trips at Tonsai/Railay.

 ## Getting there